Deborarss/programming-challenges/README.md

 # LeetCode-Solutions
 ⚡ Leetcode Solutions in Javascript

-Visit the link bellow for more challenges: https://leetcode.com/
+Visit the link for more challenges: https://leetcode.com/